gtheilman/PharmacyFeud/README.md

 index.html?gameData=bore

+Don't include the ".js" in the URL.
+Just the part of the filename before the period.

 The game board will open in another window that is sized correctly.
 If you load the page and nothing happens,